pixpark/gpupixel/docs/docs/en/custom/custom_target.md

-# Custom Target Output and Rendering
+# Custom Output and Rendering

 This article explains how to implement custom output and rendering functionality by inheriting from the `Target` base class.
 GPUPixel provides two typical implementation examples: `TargetView` and `TargetRawDataOutput`, which we will use to illustrate the implementation process.